DCPUTeam/DCPUToolchain/kernel/README.md

 uint16_t read(void* handle, void* out, uint16_t offset, uint16_t size)
 -----------------------------------------------------------------------
-*Description:* Reads data from the file handle and stores the data in the memory pointed to by out.
+**Description:** Reads data from the file handle and stores the data in the memory pointed to by out.
 The offset specifies the position in the file.
-The size is the maximum number of bytes to read and the call returns the actual number of bytes read.
+The size is the maximum number of bytes to read and the call returns the actual number of bytes read.<br/>
-*Semantics:* The kernel must read up to size bytes from the file, but MUST store them in the out parameter as individual bytes in memory.
+**Semantics:** The kernel must read up to size bytes from the file, but MUST store them in the out parameter as individual bytes in memory.
 It is up to the kernel to handle unpacking if stored on a disk format that deals with words instead of bytes, but the kernel should enable access to all data on the disk.
 The kernel should return the actual number of bytes read, which